ExCrusader/excrusader/marvelcivilwar.md

 # Marvel Civil War
 {:.no_toc}

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}
+* Will be replaced with the ToC, excluding the header right above this.
+{:toc}

 ## Game Recaps